Last updated: November 11, 2020

 - (Inpatients Only): Prior to being brought to the OR, if the COVID patient is already in a negative pressure inpatient room, they will be intubated in that room prior to transport; consult anesthesia team

-The local contagiousness of the disease, tested COVID positive rate (current proxy for prevalence), rate of new cases/active cases in relation to our health system capacity, burden/burn rate of PPE, capacity for testing, and known high specificity/sensitivity of the state’s testing using PCR-testing were all factors in designing the current recommendations as the state’s medical community has moved back into elective surgery.
-Although the COVID infection rates are currently very low, the state anticipates subsequent waves.
-These algorithms were developed to create a new discipline that would sustain the state and its medical community through future waves.
+Our preoperative testing strategy has evolved since our initial report to APSF in mid May.
+We continue to review the local contagiousness of the disease, COVID test positivity rate (current proxy for prevalence), rate of new cases/active cases in relation to our health system capacity, burden/burn rate of PPE, capacity and turnaround time for testing, and specificity/sensitivity of our tests as factors to optimally design the continuously evolving recommendations for both outpatient and inpatient surgery.
+These algorithms guide our new discipline to sustain the state and our medical community through future waves.

 This summary describes two community hospital systems and their approaches to preoperative COVID testing.
 Hospital A is a four-hospital system with a free-standing ambulatory surgery center.
-Hospital B is a four-hospital system with a Level-1 designated trauma center.
+Hospital B is another four-hospital system.
 Both have presences on neighboring islands—this geography complicates patient access to testing.